fiware-cybercaptor/cybercaptor-client/doc/UserAndProgrammersManual.md

 ### Lib

 #### Transform
-Transform has differents methods to modify data to increase the calculation.
+Transform has differents methods to modify data to simplify the calculations and the visualizations.